-- a.
+- i.
 Set up your plate.
-Be sure to include control wells (untransduced cells) in order to calculate signal-to-back-ground.
-Refer to detailed protocol Day 1 procedure on page 5. - b.
+Be sure to include control wells (untransduced cells) in order to calculate signal-to-background.
+(For details on preparing cells and transduction mix, refer to Day 1 procedure on page 5). - ii.
 Perform titration to determine optimal volume for your cells.